Today while conducting our regular maintenance, there was something that I noticed:

 262144, no shit sherlock.

 Now we come to calculating how big the table needs based on our RAM Size.
-Reimu, have 64 GB of RAM, and the formula to calculate optimal table size based on Huawei ECS Wiki:
+Reimu, has 64 GB of RAM, and the formula to calculate optimal table size based on Huawei ECS Wiki:

 RAM Size (in bytes)/16384/2